Why Your Business Needs Reputation Management

 There are many ways to tackle a business’s online presence.

-Search Engine Reputation Management Services
+Search Engine Reputation Management Company

 Search engine optimization, or SEO, is the foundation to a good online reputation.
 SEO involves “methods used to boost the ranking or frequency of a website in results returned by a search engine…” In other words, SEO attempts to make a business’s website or posts appear as close to the top of Google’s list (or any other search engine) as possible.

 Normally, SEO’s goal is to “maximize user traffic to the site,” or gain as many website visitors as possible.
 However, in terms of business reputation management, SEO is slightly different.
-While the goal to gain website visitors stays relatively the same, there is an additional goal of erasing the negative competition.
+While the goal to gain website visitors stays relatively the same, there is an additional goal of erasing the negative search results.

 Let’s say a user Googles a business, and on the first page, they find results that revolve around a recent scandal.
 That user is less likely to buy from that business.
 However, with SEO, that company can push the news of their scandal to the back of their results by bringing forward better news and reviews.
 If posts and pages with more positive feedback get more clicks, they will appear before the negative feedback.